-Of course, you also need to make sure your elearning itself is SCORM compliant.
-The simplest way to do this is to create it using an authoring tool that automatically outputs courses as SCORM packages, like Articulate Storyline or Elucidat (compare SCORM compliant authoring tools here).
-Elucidat also offers a rapid release feature, meaning that any changes you make to your elearning will be automatically applied to the version on your LMS – speeding things up and saving you work.
+Of course, you also need to make sure your corporate elearning itself is SCORM compliant.
+The simplest way to create SCORM-compliant content is using an authoring tool that automatically outputs courses as SCORM packages, like Articulate Storyline or Elucidat (compare SCORM compliant authoring tools here).
+Elucidat also offers a rapid release feature, meaning that any changes you make to your elearning will be automatically applied to the version on your LMS – speeding things up and saving your work.

 How important is reporting to me and in which format do I want them to be in?
 How do the SCORM course data reports look in the LMS?

 Think about what you want to know about your learners and their interaction with your courses.

 Is it enough to simply know that they’ve accessed and completed a module?
 Or do you need more detail, like whether they passed or failed and what score they achieved?